google-developer-training/pwa-training-labs/responsive-images-lab/README.md

-## Fetch API
+# Responsive images

-In this project you will learn how to use the Fetch API.
+In this lab you learn how to use responsive images.

 ## Getting started
-Once you've cloned the repo, checkout the starting branch:

-`$ git checkout app`
+Clone the repository and navigate to **responsive-images-lab/app**.

-Start a local server in the project directory and navigate to the appropriate local host port (e.g. http://localhost:8000/).
+Start a local web server at the app base directory.
+Then, open your browser and navigate to the appropriate local host port (for example, http://localhost:8080/).

 ## License